Demographic history of Transylvania: 9th to 15th century

 In a letter from 1356, Pope Innocent VI strengthened a previous bull addressed to the prior of the Dominican Order of Hungary, where he was instructed to preach the crusade "against all the inhabitants of Transylvania, Bosnia and Slavonia, which are heretics" (contra omnes Transilvanos, Bosnenses et Sclavonie, qui heretici fuerint).
 Pop says if Transylvania was heretical in the pope's view, a term which could also be used for Orthodox people by Catholics, the region had an overwhelming non-Hungarian majority.

-Romanian historians Ioan Bolovan and Sorina-Paula Bolovan made multiple estimations about the population of Transylvania prior to the first census of 1869.
-Arguing that the Romanians were the majority of the population in 1288 at the first national assembly in Transylvania, in 1536 during the life of Nicolaus Olahus and Anton Verantius based on their works, in 1690 an absolute Romanian majority, that no significant demographic change happened between the Middle Ages and 1750 based on the Austrian fiscal conscription and that Romanians were the majority in 1773 based on the words of Emperor Joseph II.
-Moreover, they disagree with the Hungarian view of a massive migration from Wallachia and Moldavia in Transylvania because such a demographic change cannot be found in the Austrian fiscal conscription of 1750, which tracked newcomers over the previous decades, and that the Austrian administration explained concerns about Transylvanian Romanians leaving for Wallachia and Moldavia, including Emperor Joseph II.
+According to Romanian historians Ioan Bolovan and Sorina-Paula Bolovan, the majority of the Transylvanian population in 1288 at the first national assembly in Transylvania during the rule of Transylvanian Voievode Roland Borsa was Romanian, and that in 1366 when the Romanians became more marginalized as the noble status depended on adopting Catholicism but still remained the ethnic majority, as according to Bolovan's interpretation of Anton Verantius' work the Romanians were at least 50% of the population.
+His estimates between 1690 and 1847 about the population are 52,7% Romanians, 27,3% Hungarians and Székelys, 16,7% Germans and 3,3% other ethnic groups; based on several types of administrative documents.
+He also asserts that no significant demographic change happened since then based on the 1750 Habsburg fiscal conscription, while other contemporary administrative document report that Transylvania actually had a Romanian emigration.
+With even Emperor Joseph II noting in 1773 that: "These poor Romanian subjects, who are without doubt the oldest and most numerous inhabitants of Transylvania, are tormented and burdened with injustices by everyone - whether Hungarians or Saxons - so much so that, indeed, when one comes to know their condition, it is truly pitiable, and it is remarkable that so many of these people still remain here."

 Pope Pius II noted in the 15th century book Europe that Transylvania "was populated in our age by three races: Germans, Székelys, and Vlachs", he also stated "you can find only a few men skilled in combat among the Transylvanians who do not know Hungarian".

 Laonikos Chalkokondyles writes about the inhabitants of Transylvania, in The Histories from the late 15th century: "These people speak the language of the Hungarians in part and in part also of the Wallachians, and they have the same customs and way of life of the Hungarians.
 This land is subject to the king of the Hungarians and receives as its lord whatever Hungarian the king appoints over them."

+According to Hungarian historian István Lázár, at the time of the death of King Matthias of Hungary in 1490, Transylvania is estimated to have had just under 500,000 inhabitants.
+Hungarians, including the Székelys, made up about 60% of the population, Romanians 24%, and Saxons most of the remaining 16%.